RarelyCharlie/rarelycharlie.github.io/_howto/block-noni.md

 ### What you need
 To block Noni, you need two things:

-1. First install [Tampermonkey](tampermonkey.net) in your web browser.
+1. First install [Tampermonkey](http://tampermonkey.net/) in your web browser.

 2. Next, install the Block Noni script.
 (LINK NOT AVAILABLE YET)

 To install each of these, click the relevant link and follow the instructions.

 ### Chatting with Noni
 If you want to chat with Noni after blocking her, you do not need to remove the block.
-From the main menu at the top of the page, choose Chat and then Chat with Noni.
+From 7 Cups' main menu at the top of the page, choose Chat and then Chat with Noni.

 ### Removing the block
 If you want to remove the block, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.